jshvn/professional/linkedin/linkedin.md

 Overview:

-I was a Graduate Teaching Assistant for CS35L Software Construction Laboratory.
-I led lectures and labs several times a week, as well as held recurring office hours and review sessions before exams.
+Led lectures, wrote exams, and conducted office hours for the CS35L Software Construction course for five quarters.

 Highlights:

-- Led lecture 3x weekly, office hours 2x weekly
+- Created, proctored, and graded exams, developed lecture materials, and delivered lectures to the class
-- Wrote and graded homework and exams
+- Provided student support by answering questions on Piazza and holding regular office hours

 ---
 ### Software Engineering Intern - Mobile App Development